 If you’re moving to a Spanish-speaking country, you can expect to be relatively fluent within three months if you continue to practice, and listen to and speak with native Spanish speakers.
 If you’re not moving to a Spanish-speaking country, spend one hour on targeted study and another two hours listening and speaking to a private tutor or native Spanish speaker.

 Whether you have three years or three months to learn a language, you cannot fail if you commit to specific daily goals.
-Find 15 minutes to thee hours a day to practice speaking the words and sentences that are relevant to your life.
+Find 15 minutes to three hours a day to practice speaking the words and sentences that are relevant to your life.
 The best way to stay committed is to schedule time with a private tutor who can ensure perfect practice and act as a conversation partner.
 Find a Spanish tutor in your area.
 Stick with it and good luck in your journey to speak Spanish fluently!

 Lauren tutors various subjects in New York, NY.
 She has her Master’s Degree in Education (with a concentration in students with learning disabilities), and is a certified NYC Special Education teacher.
 Learn more about Lauren here!